What is Stem Cell Therapy for Chronic Obstructive Pulmonary Disease?

 Stem Cell Therapy For COPD Success Stories!

 “I had trouble breathing.
 Every little thing made me out of breath.
-Just walking, mowing the lawn, etc. I had my treatment about 30 days ago, and I’m already feeling much better.
+Just walking, mowing the lawn, etc. I had my therapy session about 30 days ago, and I’m already feeling much better.
 I was able to mow my lawn on one of the hottest days with a push mower, and not be out of breath – not once!

 I’ve been able to lose some of the weight that I gained quitting smoking two years ago.
 I’m just feeling like a whole new person.”*